orangejuice/blog/data/activity/movie-面纱-2006/record.en.md

     Edward Norton Naomi Watts
 ---

-The setting is very interesting, and the set design is excellent, presenting a rarely seen China in the 1920s.
-As long as the Chinese actors in the film don't speak, it feels quite authentic.
-But the acting quality is disappointing, so much so that it's embarrassing to even show them in close-up.
-The film is somewhat bland, with the first half of the story lacking tension, and with characters moving around aimlessly.
-Only towards the end does it become clear that there's a theme to the film - it's about personal growth.
-I haven't read the original work yet, just discovered it's ranked 122 on Douban, seems like I should give it a read.
+The setting is intriguing, with excellent backdrops of China in the rare 1920s setting.
+The movie has a sense of the era as long as the Chinese actors don't speak; their acting was so poor that the editing seems embarrassed to give them a full shot.
+The film feels somewhat bland, with the first half lacking tension, showing characters wandering aimlessly without clear purpose.
+Later, it vaguely becomes apparent that the movie has a theme, and only at the final line do you realize it aims to illustrate growth.
+Having not read the original, I just discovered it ranks 122 on Douban, which seems like it's worth a read.